ylyu-fly/labwebsite/content/sections/section2.md

 I am a second year undergraduate student studying Biomedical Engineering specializing in Tissue Engineering and Biomolecular Engineering.
 I joined Lyu Lab in the summer of 2024 and am excited to implement optogenetics and systems such as GAL4-UAS to assess the effects of feeding behavior and life expectancy.
 Outside of the lab I play for Rutgers Machine Ultimate and travel across the east coast competing against other schools.

+<span style="color: #e59f05;">**Anton Misirpashayev**</span>

+I joined the Lyu Lab during the spring of 2025, and I am aiming for a major in Cell Biology and Neuroscience.
+My goals with the lab are devoted to its research into Alzheimer's and the corresponding protein aggregates that recur and wreak havoc in the brain.
+My life outside of the lab can largely be summed up with playing and listening to music (usually classical and prog rock), computer gaming, language learning, and most recently, reading sci-fi novels.

 #### Alumni

 **Eli James (2023, Lab Tech)**